monkeysh1ne/ruby_gems_bootcamp/README.md

 ## To Do

-* fix alerts - not displaying close button.  apply uniformly to all pages using partial _alerts.html.haml
+* fix alerts - not displaying close button. also, code not per course. apply uniformly to all pages using partial _alerts.html.haml

 * style user session pages (sign up, sign in, edit user)